Top Paris activities

 Read more

-Assemblee Nationale (Pass By)
+Assemblee Nationale (pass by)

 Passage in front of the National AssemblyThe history of national representation for two centuries is closely linked to that of the democratic principle and the rugged path it had to travel before finding in French institutions the consecration that it deserves today.If the French have periodically elected representatives since 1789, the method of appointment and the powers of these representatives have varied considerably from time to time, the periods of erasure of the parliamentary institution generally coinciding with a decline in public freedoms.
 In this regard, denominations are not innocent.
 That of the National Assembly, chosen in the fervor of 1789, did not reappear - except for the brief parenthesis of 1848 - until 1946.
 In the meantime, different names followed.